ParadoxV5/fast-ruby/README.md

 To the extent possible under law, JuanitoFatas has waived all copyright and related or neighboring rights to “fast-ruby”.

-:heart: This work belongs to the community.
+:yellow_heart: This work belongs to the community.